Skip to content

 Previous context

-Southwest of Edenton, the route comes through Windsor and the broader eastern North Carolina sequence.
+Southwest of Edenton, the route comes through New Bern and the broader eastern North Carolina sequence.
+Edenton works best as the quieter middle after that river-city reset.

 Next context